mikesmallhelp/wacat/README.md

 ### Read input field texts from the file

-Normally wacat fills the input fields with the random strings.
+Normally wacat fills the form input fields with the random strings.
 It is possible to read input fields from the file, for example from the file example-files/input.texts, which contents are:

 ```
 xaxa
 ybyb
 ```
-Wacat uses each input text from the file for the each input field in the target application.
+wacat uses each input text from the file for the each input field in the target application.
 The run command is for a local file:

 ```
 wacat test --input-texts example-files/input-texts.txt https://mikesmallhelp-test-application.vercel.app/